Military history of Brazil: Paraguayan War

 In 1864, the Paraguayan War started mostly due to the expansionist desires of Paraguayan president, Francisco Solano López.
 The start of the war has also been widely attributed to causes as varied as the after-effects of colonialism in Latin America, the struggle for physical power over the strategic River Plate region, Brazilian and Argentinian meddling in internal Uruguayan politics.

 Since Brazil and Argentina had become independent, the fight between the governments of Buenos Aires and of Rio de Janeiro for hegemony in the River Plate basin profoundly marked the diplomatic and political relations between the countries of the region.
 Brazil almost entered into war with Argentina twice.

 The government of Buenos Aires intended to reconstruct the territory of the old Viceroyalty of the River Plate, enclosing Paraguay and Uruguay.
 It carried out diverse attempts to do so during the first half of the 19th century, without success — many times due to Brazilian intervention.
 Fearing excessive Argentine control, Brazil favored a balance of power in the region, helping Paraguay and Uruguay retain their sovereignty.

 Brazil, under the rule of the Portuguese, was the first country to recognize the independence of Paraguay in 1811.
 While Argentina was ruled by Juan Manuel Rosas (1829–1852), a common enemy of both Brazil and Paraguay, Brazil contributed to the improvement of the fortifications and development of the Paraguayan army, sending officials and technical help to Asunción.
 As no roads linked the province of Mato Grosso to Rio de Janeiro, Brazilian ships needed to travel through Paraguayan territory, going up the Río Paraguay to arrive at Cuiabá.
 Many times, however, Brazil had difficulty obtaining permission to sail from the government in Asunción.

 Brazil carried out three political and military interventions in Uruguay – in 1851, against Manuel Oribe to fight Argentine influence in the country; in 1855, at the request of the Uruguayan government and Venancio Flores, leader of the Colorados, who were traditionally supported by the Brazilian empire; and in 1864, against Atanásio Aguirre.
-This last intervention would be the fuse of the War of the Triple Alliance.
-These interventions were aligned to the British desire for the fragmentation of the River Plate region to stop any attempt to monopolize the region's minerals as well as the control of both shores of the River Plate, therefore, controlling the access of all ships going upriver.
+This last intervention would lead to the outbreak of the Paraguayan War.

 In April 1864, Brazil sent a diplomatic mission to Uruguay led by José Antônio Saraiva to demand payment for the damages caused to gaucho farmers in border conflicts with Uruguayan farmers.
 The Uruguayan president Atanásio Aguirre, of the National Party, refused the Brazilian demands.
 Solano López offered himself as mediator, but was turned down by Brazil.
 López subsequently broke diplomatic relations with Brazil — in August 1864 — and declared that the occupation of Uruguay by Brazilian troops would be an attack on the equilibrium of the River Plate region.